-Ready for Summer?
+Ready for summer?
 This is likely where most sites would mention something about a “beach body” and tell you about the latest diet trend.
 But at RYV, we’re more concerned about your eyes.
-Exercising and dieting are important sure, but we’re all about eating the right things to boost your eyesight rather than the situps!
-Taking care of your eyes and keeping them strong is a seriously important matter and we’re here to keep you informed on the common, but ignored, eye dangers out there.
+Exercising and dieting are definitely important, but we’re all about eating the right things to boost your eyesight rather than sit-ups!
+Taking care of your eyes and keeping them strong is a seriously important matter, and we’re here to keep you informed on the common, but ignored, eye dangers out there.
 The warmer months are glorious ones, but they come with new dangers for your visual system.
 Summer eye care is something you need to pay attention to.

 Bust out your beach bag, we’ve got some additions for you to make.
 There are a few must-have items for any summer outing.
 Make sure to bring these important eye-healthy accessories along, no matter where you plan on enjoying the sun.